 How do I become a Radiation Therapist?

 Generally speaking, becoming a registered Radiation Therapist will require some specific training, such as earning an Associate degree in the field to begin your career.
 Although most employers prefer an Associate (or even a Bachelor’s) degree, some entry-level jobs only require a certificate program.

 What will I learn in a Radiation Therapist degree program?

 Radiation therapy programs will learn about radiation therapy practices, as well as:

 - Scientific Theories & Research Methodology

 - Human Anatomy

 - And, much more!

 Should my Radiation Therapist program be accredited?

-Yes, your educational program should be recognized by the American Registry of Radiologic Technologists (ARRT).
+Yes, locating an accredited Radiation Therapy program is important.
+An educational program for a registered radiation therapist should be recognized by the American Registry of Radiologic Technologists (ARRT).